Skip to main content

 The CAA assures admission to one of these University of North Carolina institutions with the following stipulations:

-• Admission is not assured to a specific campus or a specific program or major.
+• Admission is not assured to a specific campus, program, or major.

 • Students must have graduated from a North Carolina Community College with an Associate in Arts or Associate in Science degree.